 When you’re using Wordpress.org (don’t use Wordpress.com), you need a hosting provider.
 There are lots out there, but I use Siteground.
 The main reason I love Siteground is their customer service.
 Whenever I have a problem or a tech question, I can jump on live chat with them and they always solve my problems and answer my questions.
 I’ve worked with other hosting providers in the past who had horrible customer service so this is a huge plus for me.
 Siteground has plans for only a few dollars a month.
 It’s easy to sign up and install Wordpress, and if you have any trouble, just jump on live chat with their customer service reps.

 Three: Set up G Suite

-The way your site looks and functions depends entirely on its theme.
-There are thousands and thousands of themes out there, so it can be hard to find the right one.
+The way your site looks and functions depends entirely on its theme/template.
+There are thousands and thousands of themes out there (and a few dozen Squarespace templates), so it can be hard to find the right one.

 If you don’t want to go the page builder route, here are some theme shops that I recommend:

 (Squarespace users don’t need to worry about this).
 You’ll need some plugins to run your site the right way if you’re on WordPress.
 Some plugins do things on the backend like SEO, or backing up your site.
 Some plugins add features to your blog, like Social Warfare, which adds social media sharing buttons to your posts.